Debit card: New Zealand

-Virtually all retail outlets have EFTPOS facilities, so much that retailers without EFTPOS have to advertise so.
-In addition, an increasing number of mobile operator, such as taxis, stall holders and pizza deliverers have mobile EFTPOS systems.
-The system is made up of two primary networks: EFTPOS NZ, which is owned by VeriFone and Paymark Limited (formerly Electronic Transaction Services Limited), which is owned by ANZ Bank New Zealand, ASB Bank, Westpac and the Bank of New Zealand.
-The two networks are intertwined and highly sophisticated and secure, able to handle huge volumes of transactions during busy periods such as the lead-up to Christmas: on 24 December 2012, the Paymark network alone recorded an average of 132 transactions per second between 12:00 and 13:00.
-Network failures are rare, but when they occur they cause massive disruption, resulting in major delays and loss of income for businesses.
+Nearly all retail outlets have EFTPOS facilities, to the point that retailers without EFTPOS normally advertise 'cash only'.
+The main exceptions are small traders at farmers markets and other occasional outlets.
+Most mobile operators such as taxis, stall holders and pizza deliverers have mobile EFTPOS systems.
+The system is made up of two primary networks: EFTPOS NZ, which is owned by VeriFone and Worldline NZ, which is owned by ANZ Bank New Zealand, ASB Bank, Westpac and the Bank of New Zealand.
+The two networks are intertwined, highly sophisticated and secure, able to handle huge volumes of transactions during busy periods such as the lead-up to Christmas.
+Network failures are rare, but when they occur they cause massive disruption, major delays and loss of income for businesses.
+The CrowdStrike failure in July 2024 was one such incident.

-Depending on the user's bank, a fee may be charged for use of EFTPOS.
-Most youth accounts (the minimum age to obtain an EFTPOS card from most banks in New Zealand is 13 years) and an increasing number of 'electronic transaction accounts' do not attract fees for electronic transactions, meaning the use of Eftpos by younger generations has become ubiquitous and subsequently cash use has become rare.
-Typically merchants don't pay fees for transactions, most only having to pay for the equipment rental.
+Merchants and customers are not charged a fee for using EFTPOS - merchants only have to pay for the equipment rental.

 One of the disadvantages of New Zealand's well-established EFTPOS system is that it is incompatible with overseas systems and non-face-to-face purchases.
 In response to this, many banks since 2005 have introduced international debit cards such as Maestro and Visa Debit which work online and overseas as well as on the New Zealand EFTPOS system.

 Nigeria

 Many Nigerians regard Debit cards as ATM cards because of its features to withdraw money directly from the ATM.

 According to the Central Bank of Nigeria, Debit Cards can be issued to customers having Savings /Current Accounts.
-There are three major types of Debit card in Nigeria: MasterCard, Verve, and Visa card.
-These Debit cards companies have other packages they offer in Nigeria like Naira MasterCard platinum, Visa Debit (Dual currency), GTCrea8 Card, SKS Teen Card, etc. All the packages depend on your Bank.
+There are three major types of Debit card in Nigeria: Mastercard, Verve, and Visa card.
+These Debit cards companies have other packages they offer in Nigeria like Naira Mastercard platinum, Visa Debit (Dual currency), GTCrea8 Card, SKS Teen Card, etc. All the packages depend on your Bank.